 Then, as vaccination rates rose and many people began feeling eager to gather and safe enough to do so, hybrid events grew in popularity.
 These events, which bring together both in-person and virtual attendees to experience live content, are in many ways more challenging to plan and execute than solely in-person or solely virtual events.
 That's because event marketing managers essentially have to plan and execute two productions for two audiences who have very different needs and expectations.

-While many event marketing managers are producing hybrid events for the first time, at Crawford Group, we are now working on more hybrid events than ever.
-And for all we've learned, we can confirm that 1) hybrid event marketing is constantly changing and 2) the most successful event marketing managers are the ones who can quickly pivot and adapt.
+While some event marketing managers are producing hybrid events for the first time, at Crawford Group, our event talent is now working on more hybrid events than ever.
+And for all we've learned, we can confirm that 1) hybrid event marketing is constantly changing, and 2) the most successful event marketing managers are the ones who can quickly pivot and adapt.

 Read on to discover three things we learned from our last hybrid marketing event.

 Client: A leading financial, software, data, and media company headquartered in New York City

 1. Your Virtual and In-person Event Teams Need to Team Up

 Since hybrid events are essentially two events in one, we recommend that you have two different teams in place.
 You'll need an event marketing manager, a producer, a content manager, and a technical producer for each phase of the event, in-person and virtual.